rsingh09/Car-Price-Analysis/README.md

 3. Run the notebook cells in sequential order to reproduce the analysis.

 ## Directory and File Information
-- **notebook.ipynb:** Jupyter notebook containing the full analysis.
+- **car-price-analysis.ipynb:** Jupyter notebook containing the full analysis.
 - **vehicles.csv:** Dataset file used for the analysis.
 - **images/**: Directory containing visualizations generated during the analysis.